djeada/Algorithms-And-Data-Structures/notes/graphs.md

 #### Algorithm Steps:

-1. Sort all the edges in increasing order based on their weights.
+I. Sort all the edges in increasing order based on their weights.

-2. Initialize an empty forest (a set of trees).
+II.
+Initialize an empty forest (a set of trees).

-3. Iterate through the sorted edges.
+III.
+Iterate through the sorted edges.
 For each edge `(u, v)`:

-   * If `u` and `v` are in different trees (or disjoint sets), add the edge to the forest and union `u` and `v` to be in the same set.
+  - If `u` and `v` are in different trees (or disjoint sets), add the edge to the forest and union `u` and `v` to be in the same set.
-   * If they are in the same set, skip the edge as it would form a cycle.
+  - If they are in the same set, skip the edge as it would form a cycle.

-4. The forest formed after processing all edges is the MST.
+IV.
+The forest formed after processing all edges is the MST.

 #### Step by Step Example